SumiSeo/contacts-app/README.md

 1. User can add a new contact(name, email are required but phone is optional).
 2. The form checks if user input fields are valid.
-3. User can **add** a contact to favorite lists and also remove the contact from favorite lists by toggling "star" button.
+3. User can **add** a contact to favorite list and also remove the contact from favorite list by toggling "star" button.
 4. User can **edi**t a contact(name, email and phone).
-5. User can **remove** a contact from lists.
+5. User can **remove** a contact from list.
 6. All of user experiences are stored in **localstroage** which can keep track of user action in this application.
 7. Contact list and Favorite list are built with **React Router**.